labordynamicsinstitute/replicability-training/Instructions-PandP-Checks.md

 -   \(4) the link for "Code Provenance", which should direct you directly to openICPSR

+Additionally, certain steps below (i.e. transitioning to "Pending Publication") require that you have "Publisher" permission in Jira.
+If it is unclear whether or not you have that permission, please reach out to a supervisor.

 > Here's the guidance document:
 [https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html)